willcl-ark/lnproxy/README.md

 Next we add our goTenna SDK token and ONION_TOOL path to the config file:

     vim lnproxy/config.py
-    # add sdk_token as a string in goTenna section
+    # Add sdk_token as a string in goTenna sub-section
-    # modify ONION_TOOL path as appropriate to point to your devtools/onion binary
+    # Modify ONION_TOOL path as appropriate to point to your lightning/devtools/onion
+        # binary file

 ## Regtest Testing